 5G also gives high visibility into routes, allowing fleet managers to better optimize journeys and communicate this to drivers.
 Preventative re-routing using real-time updates on things like traffic and accidents can help your team to drive more efficiently and save time along the way.

 Work smarter, not harder

 5G has opened the door for smart technologies.
-From farmers trialling autonomous farm machinery to ambulances using 5G to connect paramedics to hospital staff, 5G can help your business to utilise systems that might not previously have been viable.
+From farmers trialing autonomous farm machinery to ambulances using 5G to connect EMTs to hospital staff, 5G can help your business to utilize systems that might not previously have been viable.

-Technologies like telematics are set to be revolutionised by 5G as it enables more functionality, giving a better driver experience and producing more real-time diagnostic data for fleet managers.
+Technologies like telematics are set to be revolutionized by 5G as it enables more functionality, giving a better driver experience and producing more real-time diagnostic data for fleet managers.

 5G connectivity also bolsters intelligent asset tracking devices, allowing businesses visibility over supply chains and giving them the data needed to identify gaps, helping to mitigate any problems.

 Improved data sharing

 5G technology brings with it improved latency, allowing you to send more data and larger files at faster speeds than ever before.
 A quicker network helps to improve productivity and allows real-time collaboration on tasks, saving you time and potentially money.